Bala-git-t/Azure-Storage-Backup-Lab/README.md

 This project demonstrates the implementation of Azure Storage and Backup services using Microsoft Azure.
 The objective was to design a secure cloud storage solution and implement backup protection for Azure Virtual Machines to ensure business continuity and disaster recovery readiness.

+---

 ## Business Scenario

 ABC Retail Solutions recently migrated its infrastructure to Microsoft Azure.
-The company stores important business documents, sales reports, application logs, and customer-related information
+The company stores important business documents, sales reports, application logs, and customer-related information.

 The organization faced the following challenges:

-* No centralized cloud storage.
+* No centralized cloud storage
-* Risk of accidental file deletion.
+* Risk of accidental file deletion
-* No backup strategy for virtual machines.
+* No backup strategy for virtual machines
-* Potential business disruption during server failures.
+* Potential business disruption during server failures

 As an Azure Administrator, the goal was to implement Azure Storage services and configure Azure Backup to protect critical workloads.